ShapeShifter499/LG_Volt-CM_13_Manifest/README.md

 #### Since I'm running a version 8 of java.
 Enable experimental OpenJDK 1.8 support in CyanogenMod 13.0 (not available in earlier version).
 To enable OpenJDK 1.8 support, add this line to your $HOME/.bashrc file
 export EXPERIMENTAL_USE_JAVA8=true.

+#### Change some git variables so the build correctly identifies who you are, run the following at the root of source.
+(Optional)
+$ git config --global user.name "Your Name"
+$ git config --global user.email "Your Email"

 #### Now build!
 Run commands at root of source.
 $ source build/envsetup.sh